superna9999/meta-meson/README.md

 This Image contains a FAT32 BOOT partition will the kernel uImage and .dtb, compatible with Amlogic U-Boot already flashed on your device.

-For the amlogic-p212, khadas-vim and libretech-cc, Mainline U-Boot is automatically installed in a single ext4 partition .sdcard image in the tmp/deploy/images/$MACHINE/ directory.
+For the amlogic-p212, khadas-vim and libretech-cc, Mainline U-Boot is automatically installed in a single ext4 partition .wic image in the tmp/deploy/images/$MACHINE/ directory.

 You will be able to dd the image onto the raw SDcard like :

 ```
-sudo dd if=tmp/deploy/images/libretech-cc/core-image-sato-libretech-cc.sdcard of=/dev/mmcblk0
+sudo dd if=tmp/deploy/images/libretech-cc/core-image-sato-libretech-cc.wic of=/dev/mmcblk0
 ```